 And if you get down close to that gravel and do a little prospecting you will find nuggets of coal: a further clue to what this straight and narrow stretch of real estate yoostabe.

-Victory Forest Park was created in the 1990s from the right-of-way of the eastern half of the belt line railroad track, which ran from just east of Hemphill Street to just west of McCart Street.
+Victory Forest Park was created in the 1990s from the right-of-way of the eastern half of the belt line railroad track, which ran from just east of Hemphill Street to just west of McCart Avenue.

 For more than a half-century the 1.5-mile-long belt line connected the tracks of three railroads, originally the Fort Worth & Rio Grande, Santa Fe, and Missouri-Kansas-Texas (Katy).